Investment Objectives

 Fund performance

 The manager, in line with its mandate, maintained an active approach to managing the portfolio.
-Throughout the month, the manager – aiming to increase the portfolio’s duration in a gradual manner – continued to take advantage of selective opportunities, primarily by participating in initial offerings.
+Throughout the month, the manager – aiming to increase the portfolio’s duration in a gradual manner, locking in coupons prior to any policy easing, and exposure to European exposure – continued to take advantage of selective opportunities, primarily by participating in initial offerings.
 Indeed, the month saw a number of market participants coming to market, with liquidity and appetite certainly increasing.
-Credit issuers which the CC High Income Bond Fund increased its exposure to include; Forvia SE, CIE Plastic Omnium SE, Teva Pharma, and Telefonica Europe.
+Credit issuers which the CC High Income Bond Fund increased its exposure to include; Volvo Car AB, Teva Pharmaceuticals, Ineos Finance, Telecom Italia, and OI European Group.

 Market and investment outlook